cloud66/help-old/_posts/managing-your-stack/applying-upgrades.md

 There are generally three ways to upgrade Ruby on your stack, in decreasing magnitude of risk.
 Please ensure that the upgrades and patches work with your code before applying them.
 Upgrade and patch your development and test environments to ensure there are no issues.
 Backup your environment via your cloud provider where possible.

 <h4>Scaling up</h4>
-Arguably the best option to use when upgrading Ruby is to scale up a new server within the same stack, and simply drop the old one.
-You can specify your new Ruby version in a <a href=/building-your-stack/getting-started-with-manifest-files>manifest file</a>.
+<p>Arguably the best option to use when upgrading Ruby is to scale up a new server within the same stack, and simply drop the old one.
+You can specify your new Ruby version in a <a href="/building-your-stack/getting-started-with-manifest-files"> manifest file </a>.
 Once you've pushed this change and deployed, scale up a new web server, which will use this version of Ruby.
-The previous server would remain on the old version of Ruby.
+The previous server would remain on the old version of Ruby.</p>

 <div class="notice notice-danger">
     <p>Make sure you redeploy before you scale up, otherwise the new manifest will not be taken to account.</p>